andrewboudreau/HelloHost/README.md

 - **Usability for Everyone**: With a user-friendly interface and clear, straightforward documentation, we make software development a breeze for everyone, even for non-tech-savvy individuals.

+- **AI first apis**: Keep in mind who ai can take advantage of these interfaces first.

 ## Getting Started

 Basic steps to help you get started with HelloHost: